DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/rendering-markup.md

 ## Passing Parameters to a Template

-You can render similar entities using a single template by passing parameters to the template when rendering.
-For this, use the TemplatePlaceholder's `params` property.
+You can render similar entities using a single template.
+For this, associate several template placeholders with the required template and pass parameters to this template using the TemplatePlaceholder's `params` property.

 .embedded-demo({ "path": "core-template/template-parameters", "defaultTab": "source" })